Friday, June 23, 2017

 Like this blog on Facebook.

 After waiting nearly three months for word of her husband’s fate, Betsey Welch received a short letter confirming her worst fears.
 Private Anthony Welch of the 6th New Hampshire was dead, killed at Second Manassas on Aug.
 29, 1862.
 His body had not been recovered from the battlefield.
-The 41-year-old father of two young children was one of 16 men from Canaan, N.H., to march off to war in 1861.
+The 41-year-old father of two young children had marched to war in 1861, one of 16 men from Canaan, N.H., to do so.

 6th New Hampshire Chaplain John Hamilton.

-More than 80 days had passed from the day the Union army was routed near Washington until 6th New Hampshire Chaplain John Alexander Hamilton wrote the condolence letter to Mrs. Welch, dated Nov.
+More than 80 days had passed from the day Confederates routed the United States Army near Washington until 6th New Hampshire Chaplain John Alexander Hamilton wrote the condolence letter to Mrs. Welch, dated Nov.
 18, 1862, from a camp six miles from Fredericksburg, Va.
 Betsey had made an inquiry about Anthony to his commanding officer, Colonel Simon Goodell Griffin, who forwarded her letter to Hamilton to reply.
 (Read complete letter below; read all Civil War condolence letters on my blog here.)

 Sadly for Widow Welch, the chaplain’s two-page letter lacked concrete information.